 Research & Scholarship Category

-InCommon is offering an easier method for participants to provide collaborative services for researchers and scholars via their federated identities by reducing the policy interpretation, inter-institutional agreements, and system configuration needed for those services.
-This method categorizes service providers (SPs) to simplify the configuration of identity providers (IdPs); the result is that researchers can successfully access SP sites without delay and without contacting their local IdP admin.
-The Research & Scholarship (R&S) Category applies to service providers that support research and scholarly activities such as virtual organizations and campus-based collaboration services.
-Participating IdPs agree to release a minimal set of attributes to the R&S category with a one-time addition to their default release policies, a simpler and more scalable approach than negotiating such release bilaterally with every service provider.
+InCommon offers an easy method for participants to support collaborative services for researchers and scholars via their federated identities by centralizing the policy interpretation, inter-institutional agreements, and system configuration needed for such services.
+InCommon and its sister R&E federations do that work so that participants need not duplicate it for each collaborative service.
+This approach categorizes service providers (SPs) that support research and scholarship (R&S) activities to simplify the configuration of identity providers (IdPs); the result is that academics can successfully access R&S SP sites without delay and without contacting their local IdP admin for special configuration to meet their individual needs.
+The R&S Category applies to service providers that support research and scholarly activities such as virtual organizations and campus-based collaboration services.
+Participating IdPs agree to release a minimal set of attributes to R&S SPs with a one-time addition to their attribute release policies, a simpler and more scalable approach than negotiating such release bilaterally with every R&S service provider.

 The Research & Scholarship Value Proposition

-A growing number of Service Providers (SPs) supporting collaborative research and scholarship activities are joining InCommon.
+Many Service Providers (SPs) supporting collaborative research and scholarship activities have joined InCommon and other national R&E federations.
 As is the standard practice in the higher education and research world, collaboration on these sites involves knowing who the collaborators are: name, email, institutional affiliation.
 Unfortunately, the default Attribute Release Policies in place at most campus Identity Providers (IdPs) do not share any information with these sites without local review of the SP's purpose, governing policy, and operational practices.
-This approach is simply not scalable to the thousands of campus IdPs and thousands of SPs supporting research and scholarship that we anticipate in the future.
+This approach is simply not scalable to the thousands of campus IdPs and thousands of SPs supporting research and scholarship that can benefit from federation.
 It is already a serious problem for the big virtual organizations and research labs; the hoped-for explosion of smaller collaboration sites housed in academic departments will not succeed with federation without a scalable solution.

 All InCommon SPs are already bound by a set of practices governing how they manage and use personal attributes.
 InCommon's Research & Scholarship (R&S) Category defines additional set criteria that are designed to facilitate IdP policy decisions to release a controlled set of low-risk attributes to R&S SPs without local review for each SP.
 InCommon also provides metadata and technology tools to further facilitate automatic, but controlled, release of attributes to the R&S SPs, as well as aiding user support.